smacke/ffsubsync/README.md

 1. Discretize video and subtitles by time into 10ms windows.
 2. For each 10ms window, determine whether that window contains speech.
    This is trivial to do for subtitles (we just determine whether any subtitle is "on" during each time window);
-   for video, use an off-the-shelf voice audio detector (VAD) like the one built into [webrtc](https://webrtc.org/).
+   for video, use an off-the-shelf voice activity detector (VAD) like the one built into [webrtc](https://webrtc.org/).
 3. Now we have two binary strings: one for the subtitles, and one for the video.
    Try to align these strings by matching 0's with 0's and 1's with 1's.
 We score